 Begin this procedure with preparations and dissection of the mesenteric arterial rings as described in the text protocol [1].

-CU: Prepared mesenteric arterial ring as talent displays to camera.
+: Prepared mesenteric arterial ring as talent displays to camera.
+LAB MEDIA: photos of mesenteric arterial rings with or without perivascular fat.

 Switch on the computer and open the data recording software [1].